 The Museum of Childhood

-Hands-on activities, including a puppet theatre and dressing up area, together with our fantastic museum shop, help to make your visit a memorable one.
+Hands-on activities, including a puppet theatre and dressing up area, together with a fantastic museum shop, help to make your visit a memorable one.

 The Scott Monument

-The largest monument to a writer in the world commemorating the Scottish novelist Sir Walter Scott.
+The largest monument to a writer in the world, The Scott Monument commemorates the Scottish novelist Sir Walter Scott.
 Built in the 19th century, it is one of the most striking landmarks in the Edinburgh city skyline.

 Climb the 287 steps to the top and enjoy breathtaking views of Edinburgh and the surrounding countryside.

 Various areas of the Palace are open for public viewing, where visitors can trace historical links through time and learn about its legendary former inhabitants.
-Have a look at the State Apartments, including the Throne Room and the Morning Drawing Room, where The Queen gives private audiences to the likes of the First Minister of Scotland and the Lord High Commissioner.
+Have a look at the State Apartments, including the Throne Room and the Morning Drawing Room where many historical events have taken place.

 You can also take a look at Mary, Queen of Scots' Chambers, where she resided after her return from France in 1561, which offers a fascinating insight into how our monarchs lived during that time.